-In my case, I have been luckily able to work where I want, when I want, and how I want, as long as the work gets done.
+In my case, I have been lucky to be able to work where I want, when I want, and how I want, as long as the work gets done.
 You will rarely find this amount of flexibility in a typical 9-5.
-One of the cons to freelancing is that one constantly has to be thinking ahead.
+One of the challenges to freelancing is that one constantly has to be thinking ahead.
 What will happen in X weeks when I finish the last deliverable for Y client?
 In order to pay the rent at the end of the month, freelancers often bite off more than they can chew and take on more clients than they should (speaking from experience).

 Freelancers are human and are only capable of doing so much in a given workday, so the next time you get approached by a potential new client and don’t know if you should bring them on or not, here are some tips to help you say ‘no’:

 You don’t have the time

 Ask yourself, “Do I honestly feel like I am giving each client the attention they deserve?
 Or, is the quality of my work slipping as I try to cram everything into one day?”
 If you answered yes to the second question, chances are you are spreading yourself a little too thin.
 In my opinion and experience, it’s much better to focus on 1 or 2 bigger clients and have extra time on your hands, than to have 5 or 6 smaller clients, and have no time at all.

 Early on in my career, I admit that I would take really whatever project or client that came my way.
 However, I only choose to work with clients who make me excited to get up in the morning.
 If you aren’t interested in the sector the potential client is in and the work that they are doing, you're better off with kindly telling them no.

 Beyond whether or not you are passionate about the client and project, it should be in line with your values.
 Is the company transparent, ethical, and honest?
 Will the project be promoting something that you personally don’t agree with?
 Do some research and if anything makes you feel uncomfortable, politely decline.